Skip to main content

 5. 05

-What happens after launch?
-Do they offer a maintenance agreement with SLA?
+What does the relationship look like after launch?
+Ask for a maintenance agreement with an SLA.

 6. 06